Answers to frequently asked questions about coronavirus (COVID-19) and care provision for our clients and their families.

 I am reliant on my Agincare care workers, what will happen if they are no longer able to come?

-We have business continuity plans in place to cover emergencies such as this pandemic.
-All Agincare care and support staff follow strict infection, prevention and control guidelines.
+We have business continuity plans in place to cover emergencies such as the recent Covid pandemic.
+All Agincare care and support staff follow strict infection, prevention and control guidelines based on government guidance at the time.
 Inter-office/care home support networks give flexibility in terms of severe lack of staff in any one service; bank staff and, if necessary, agency workers and appropriate volunteers will be utilised.
 Off-duty staff may be asked to provide cover at short notice if they are available.

-All relevant employment protection regulations which may alter at short notice subject to government advice considering the current COVID outbreak would be complied with, relating to the number of hours worked within a specified period and breaks between periods of working.
+All relevant employment protection regulations which may alter at short notice subject to government advice regarding a COVID outbreak would be complied with, relating to the number of hours worked within a specified period and breaks between periods of working.
 People who are reliant on the service are prioritised for home visits, where others have family who can support them in the interim or non-essential visits are made such as a weekly shopping call for instance.

 Am I able to visit a loved one with COVID-19?